webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 * SSL
 ** blog
 ** project
-* Make fastly VCL to point to salt master with basic "server mainteannce in progress" page if origin is unresponsive
+* Make fastly VCL to point to salt master with basic "server mainteanance in progress" page if origin is unresponsive

 == Next ==

 * Upgrade to latest Ubuntu 14.04 LTS version, and their configured services for each VM types;
-** account
-** webat
-** mail
 ** source
 * Improve error pages
 ** Create human comprehensible explanation messages for each of them